 Even in the states that look like a character defect, I often can help people directly from there, as long as I’m willing to see my own perfection and the perfection of others that keep humbly asking.

-When I first did this steps, I kind of glossed over Step 6 and Step 7, I went straight into the inventory and straight into the making amends.
+When I first took these steps, I kind of glossed over Step 6 and Step 7, I went straight into the inventory and straight into the making amends.

 That was a painful way to do it.
 Because I didn’t stop and look at all the things I wanted to be free of and ask God to be free of those,